Quisine’s Spotlight Series takes an inside look at the food and beverage industry by speaking with the folks who know it best.

 Based on the rise in awareness and importance of sustainability, we expect to see an increase in conscious consumers, in particular an increase in vegetarian and vegan guests.
 Consumers will be more likely to make conscious choices about the restaurants they dine in.
-They will want to visit establishments that reduce plastic use and work with local ingredients and suppliers.
-This change is something we are looking to embrace at Searcys at The Gherkin and we have already committed to a series of pledges to ensure sustainability is at the core of our business.
+They will want to visit establishments that reduce plastic use and work with local suppliers.
+This change is something we are looking to embrace and we have already committed to a series of pledges to ensure sustainability is at the core of our business.

 Has this interview piqued your interest in Searcys at The Gherkin?
 Be the envy of your social media followers and secure yourself a table at Helix today!